Govcraft/acton-htmx/templates/project/README.md

 ## Template Variables

-Templates use Handlebars syntax with the following variables:
+Templates use MiniJinja syntax with the following variables:

 | Variable | Description | Example |
 |----------|-------------|---------|